Minor Electric Shocks: Are They Dangerous?

-A minor electric shock is something to be worried about.
-A shock – whether labelled as “minor” or “major” – is dangerous and can cause serious injury.
+A minor electric shock is dangerous and something to be worried about.
+A shock – whether labeled as “minor” or “major” – is dangerous and can cause serious injury.
 When a so-called minor shock results in an electricity traveling through a person’s body, medical attention should be sought immediately.

 What is a minor electric shock?